canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 touch .circleci/config.yml
 ```

-Circle CI will run the steps we specify in this file on every pull request and every time we make a change to any of the branches.
+CircleCI will run the steps we specify in this file on every pull request and every time we make a change to any of the branches.
 These steps will be a few bash commands that we'll provide momentarily to build and publish your snap.

-Later you can use Circle CI to run your tests.
+Later you can use CircleCI to run your tests.
 For that you will have to adjust this file depending on the language of your project, and add steps to test your snap before pushing it.
-However, we don't need any of that here-- we're just focusing on continuous delivery.
+However, we don't need any of that here -- we're just focusing on continuous delivery.

-In the next step we'll make sure that your snap can be built successfully in Circle CI, so we can push the generated snap to the store.
+In the next step we'll make sure that your snap can be built successfully in CircleCI, so we can push the generated snap to the store.

 ## Building the snap in a clean environment
 Duration: 8:00

-Circle CI uses a build environment based on Ubuntu 14.04, which is missing some requirements for running snapcraft.
+CircleCI uses a build environment based on Ubuntu 14.04, which is missing some requirements for running snapcraft.
 However, it does have support for Docker, so we will use a Docker container to build the snap.

-Before we try building our snap in Circle CI, we need to make sure the snap builds correctly in a Docker container.
+Before we try building our snap in CircleCI, we need to make sure the snap builds correctly in a Docker container.

 Positive
 : **The need for a clean environment**
 When you build a snap on your machine, it could be using some dependencies that are already installed, but that you forgot to declare as `build-packages` in the snapcraft.yaml.
 This means that, when someone tries to build the same snap on a different machine, those undeclared packages could be missing and the build would fail.
 A clean environment, such as a default Ubuntu 14.04 or 16.04 in a container, ensures reliable builds.

-Let’s install Docker, to get the same environment that Circle CI will use to build the snap:
+Let’s install Docker, to get the same environment that CircleCI will use to build the snap:

 ```bash